Mannitol Salt Agar (MSA)

 If a bacterial growth medium is selective, that means that it grows only certain types of microbes while inhibiting the growth of other types of microbes.
 A growth medium is considered differential if, when specific microbes are present, the medium, or bacterial colonies themselves, exhibit a color change that provides information about their identity.

 Mannitol Salt Is Selective

 Mannitol Salt is a selective bacterial growth medium because it has a very high concentration of NaCl (7.5%).
 Most bacteria cannot survive in this highly saline, hypertonic environment.
-But the genus Staphylococcus is well adapted to saline environments and grows well in this media.
+But the genus Staphylococcus has a protective slime layerthat protects it in a harsh, salty environment.
+So Staph grow well in this media.

 Because of their slime layer, and ability to form biofilms, S. epi normal flora can become problematic (opportunistic) when it begins to grow in layers on plastic internal medical devices.
 So the slime layer is a major virulence factor for Staphylococcus.

 Sterile specialized bacterial growth media.
 From top clockwise: MaCConkey's, Blood Agar & Mannitol Salt.